Chí Tài: Death

 On December 9, 2020, at Phú Nhuận, Ho Chi Minh City, Chí Tài died in hospital from a stroke.
 He was found paralyzed on 7th floor's staircase at Botanic apartment.
-Although an ambulance was immediately dispatched to take him to a hospital, Chí Tài can't survive.
+Although an ambulance was immediately dispatched to take him to a hospital, Chí Tài didn't survive.
 Previously, Chí Tài was diagnosed with diabetes and high cholesterol..

 Phương Loan – Chí Tài's wife – wanted to bring her husband back to the US for burial.
 Hoài Linh – Chí Tài's colleague and close friend, who had stayed with him in the last minutes – was authorized by his family to look after this matter.
 Visitation ceremony was held at the Ministry of Defense Funeral Home No. 5 Pham Ngu Lao Street, Ward 3, Go Vap District, Ho Chi Minh City on December 12 – in accordance with Catholic rites.
 A large crowd of Vietnamese artists and thousands of fans were present.
 In the same afternoon, the coffin was brought to Tân Sơn Nhất airport to be brought back to the US according to the family's wishes.

 There, he was cremated at Peek Funeral Home, later inurned at Holy Sepulcher Cemetery in California.